 The influence of the choice of the prior in these subtle cases can be a problem.
-The actual value is within a standard deviation or two of the contracted amount so that if the prior is set greater than the actual value by an amount on the order of the posterior standard deviation or more, the posterior estimate of the median and the P90 volume will be biased high by about a standard deviation.
-This will cause the field to look safely economic when it is not.
+The actual value is within a standard deviation or two of the contracted amount so that if the prior is set greater than the actual value by an amount of order the posterior standard deviation or more, the posterior estimate of the median and the P90 volume will be biased high by about a standard deviation.
+This will cause the field to look safely economic, when it is not.
 The opposite is true if the prior is set less than the actual value.
-There will appear to be significant risk that the field is not
+There will appear to be significant risk that the field is not economic, when it is probably economic.
+The decision should not rest on the prior estimate of the volumes.